daiva-sadauskiene/lab4-brute-force-detection/README.md

 ![Kusto failed logins](kusto-query.png)

 ### 3. IP Origin:
-Checked IP using external tool → Located in Russia, Selectel network
+IP 77.223.102.227 was identified inside Microsoft Defender as the source of repeated failed sign-in attempts.
+Geolocation shows the IP is from Russia (Selectel network), and was flagged as suspicious.

-*IP `77.223.102.227` identified as coming from Russia (Selectel network), flagged as suspicious.*
+*IP `77.223.102.227` identified as coming from Russia*
 ![IP origin](defender-evidence-ip.png)